 Street.
 Paul was a 1938 graduate of Mansfield Senior High School.

 After high school, he drove a truck for a dry cleaner.

 Paul was musically talented and played the trumpet.
-He and his brother, Bill, traveled the area with their band.
+He and his brother, Bill, traveled the Ohio with their band.

 In late 1940, a draft act had just been passed by the U.S. Government and Paul received his draft notice.
 He was sent to Fort Knox, Kentucky for basic training.
 While there, he was assigned to C Company, 192nd Tank Battalion.
 The reason this was done was that the tank company had originally been an Ohio National Guard Tank Company from Port Clinton, Ohio, and the army was filling vacancies with men from the home states of each tank company.

 At Ft.
 Knox, Paul was sent to radio school and trained to be a radio operator.
 Since each tank crew member needed to know how to do more than one job, he also learned how to use a machine gun.